mnrendra/stack-trace/README.md

 # @mnrendra/stack-trace
-A utility that enables stack tracing of the `NodeJs.CallSite` object, allowing dynamic tracing of invocations.
+A utility to enable stack tracing of the `NodeJs.CallSite` object, allowing dynamic tracing of invocations.

 ## Install
 ```bash